 Setting New Standards

 Pierre’s son, François Taittinger, set the standard for lightness and delicacy that was to become the hallmark of the Taittinger style.
 He was responsible for building and shaping the vineyard, allowing Taittinger to be self-supplying and to distinguish itself with the Chardonnay grape.
 Indeed, Taittinger has 37% Chardonnay planted in its vineyards, compared to an average in Champagne of only 27%.
 With his legendary master blender, Roger Lénique, François Taittinger set most exacting criteria for the quality of Taittinger’s wines.
 He used only fine, old Champagnes in the dosage rather than brandies or fortified wines.
 He restricted production exclusively to fully dry, brut Champagnes requiring flawless wines of the highest quality obtained solely from the juice from the delicate first pressing of the fruit.
 He ultimately attained the epitome of delicacy and elegance he desired in his cuvées through the proportionately higher use of Chardonnay, the most costly of the champenois grapes.

-Today, Champagne Taittinger is run by Pierre-Emmanuel Taittinger, the grandson of the founder.
+Today, Champagne Taittinger is run by Viatlie and Clovis Taittinger, the great-grandchildren of the founder.

 La Marquetterie: Château and Vineyards